 What is the deal with TestMyNet?
 Does it provide false information?
 Are the servers unable to resist higher speeds?

 Especially when compared to Speedtest, the results seemed very slow, almost unreasonably so.
 It appears that there were also problems with VPN testing.

 What are the most important things to consider when using an online test to check your internet speed?
 Coincidentally, TestMyNet summarized them when they praised their services as being:

 TestMyNet is indeed easy to use and swift.
-At the press of a button, you are immediately taken to the test itself, which begins automatically.
-After a few seconds, the results will show up, as detailed as possible.
+You are immediately taken to the test itself at the press of a button, which begins automatically.
+After a few seconds, the results will be as detailed as possible.

 In terms of accuracy and reliability, there are ups and downs.
 It could be that the protocols used are more rigorous than other online speed tests.
 At the same time, they could be avoiding being fooled by the local cache servers, and thus the resulting speeds are lower, closer to the truth.

 But when most of their competitors show more incredible speeds, you can’t help but be suspicious.
 Are all of them lax with the testing process?
 Are they intentionally providing better results to increase your trust in your ISP?

 This is one of the reasons why I think Speedtest is more reliable and accurate.
 Among all others, the reported speeds are neither superluminal nor slowed down to a crawl.
-It’s a better service overall, and the user database agrees with this wholeheartedly.
+Overall it’s a better service, and the user database agrees with this wholeheartedly.

 Compatibility-wise, TestMyNet is indeed better than many other speed tests, mainly because it uses an HTML5-based protocol.
 This allows you to test your speed from a computer or a mobile web browser.

 However, it’s also not the only one to use HTML5, so there is nothing revolutionary here.

 Concerning versatility, I have to give them a thumbs-up.
-There are many options to choose from when performing the tests, an incredible amount of data to consult, historical records of past sessions, comparisons, and much more.
+When performing the tests, there are many options to choose from: an incredible amount of data to consult, historical records of past sessions, comparisons, and much more.